Panetta was the representative for California’s 17th congressional district and was a Democrat. He served from 1993 to 1993.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Panetta is shown as a purple triangle. (analysis methodology)
+Panetta is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 530 (103rd): To condition the closure of a military medical facility in the United …